 Describes various methods for using multiple parallel network connections to increase throughput beyond the limit that a single link (one connection) can achieve.
 In general for link aggregation, physical Ports must reside on a single switch/router.

-An optical interface standard for small form-factor pluggables (SFPs) that can deliver 10 Gbps over roughly 10km.
-Our standard for delivery of 10 Gbps ports.
+An optical interface standard for a small form-factor pluggable (SFP) that can deliver 10 Gbps over roughly 10km.
+Megaport’s standard for delivery of 10 Gbps ports.
 See LX for the 1 Gbps equivalent.
 Uses 1310nm wavelength.

 label-switched path (LSP)